 UW-Madison students of Arabic can live in Baytunaa, the Arabic language house in the International Learning Community.

 UW-Madison also offers intensive Arabic during the summer at the Arabic, Persian, and Turkish Language Immersion Institute (APTLII).

 Through International Academic Programs, UW-Madison and partner institutions offer a wide variety of study abroad opportunities throughout the Arabic-speaking world.
-Programs are currently available in Jordan, Morocco, Tunisia, Israel, Egypt, and the United Arab Emirates.
+Programs are currently available in Jordan, Morocco, Tunisia, and Israel.
 For more information see www.studyabroad.wisc.edu.

 Weekly Conversation Tables

 Make sure to check our calendar for Language Tables each semester!